Texas Royalty properties are located in 33 Texas counties.

 Click here for more detail.

 As of December 31, 2019, BROG is operator of record of the Waddell Ranch properties.
-All field, technical and accounting operations have been contracted by agreements between the working interest owners and Schlumberger Integrated Project Management (IPM) and Riverhill Capital Corporation ("Riverhill Capital"), but remain under the direction of BROG, as of December 31, 2019.
+All field, technical and accounting operations have been contracted by agreements between the working interest owners and Schlumberger Integrated Project Management (IPM) and Riverhill Capital Corporation (“Riverhill Capital”), but remain under the direction of BROG, as of December 31, 2019.